 We can’t control what’s going on in the outside world but we can control how we react and respond to it.
 Having an email marketing strategy in place helps you be clear, concise and develop an optimal way of working while giving you room to innovate where required.

-Here’s our three email marketing strategy essentials for 2021:
+Here are our three email marketing strategy essentials when in a crisis:

 To start, ask yourself these questions: “As a business, where are we right now?
 What are we currently doing?
 Where do we want to get to?
 How are we going to get there?”